Lombok flying fox: Distribution, ecology, and conservation status

 The Lombok flying fox is found on the islands of south-eastern Indonesia, (on Lombok, Sumbawa, Flores, Lembata, Pantar, Alor, and Timor), and in Timor-Leste.
 It has been found at elevations up to 500 m.

-Little is know about the Lombok fly fox's typical habitat, behavior, and population.
+Little is known about the Lombok fly fox's typical habitat, behavior, and population.
 It probably prefers lowland tropical forest, and has also been found in mango plantations.
 They are known to eat pollen.
 It was classified as "Least Concern" by the IUCN in 1996, but was changed to "Data Deficient" in 2008 due to uncertainty of the abundance and possible threats from hunting and habitat destruction.